department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/evidence/standard-disability-claims.md

 ---
 <div itemprop="description" class="va-introtext">

-Find out how to submit a standard disability claim so you can have us take more responsibility for gathering the evidence (supporting documents) we need to make a decision on your claim.
+Find out how to submit a standard disability claim if you'd like us to take more responsibility for gathering the evidence (supporting documents) we need to make a decision on your claim.

 </div>